 Our long history has great significance not only because of what our congregations have witnessed throughout many generations, but also because of the continual renewal of seeking and engaging in God’s grace.

-St. Michael's today, approaching its 300th anniversary
+St. Michael's today, celebrating its 300th anniversary

 St. Michael's as originally conceived and built